kael558/AI21_Discord/README.md

 DISCORD_TOKEN=<DISCORD TOKEN FOR APPLICATION FROM DEVELOPER SITE>
 ```

-One way to do that is to create a .env file in the top level directory and put these variables in.
+One way to do that is to create a .env file in the top level directory and put these variables in because python-dotenv is installed.

 ### 🤖 Running the Discord Bot
 `python main.py`